geoMOC/gmoc-mpg-gis/docs/units/_unit05/unit05-03_lidar.md

 {% include figure image_path="/assets/videos/las_mof_plot.gif" alt="LiDAR 3D animation." %}

 If this works, you're good to go.

-## Creating a Canopy Height Model (CHM) Part 1
+## Creating a Canopy Height Model (CHM) -  "external" tutorial

 For training purposes (i.e. installing of missing packages, adapting of external scripts to our needs etc.) you may switch over to the online tutorial [Building a CHM from LiDAR Data](https://github.com/gisma/uavRst/wiki/Building-a-Canopy-Height-Model-(CHM)-using-lidR){:target="_blank"}.

-Please note that the `uavRst` package is depreceated so for ´lidR´ catalog and other operation you have to switch over to the original script on this web page.{: .notice--info}
+Please note that the `uavRst` package is deprecated so for using the ´lidR´ catalog and the following operations it is strongly suggested to switch over to the second script on this web page.{: .notice--info}

-Please follow the tutorial risk a click on the linked content and consider the following points:
+However for training purpose and some sensivity studies it is worthwhile to follow the tutorial and consider the following points:

 - just try to run the tutorial as it is.
 Do not integrate it in your project structure (best for training would be to set up a new structure according to your needs)
 - if you are not able to install necessary packages consider if the package is mandatory for success (a viewer may not be necessary etc.).
 - Try to understand what is happening.
 Do the tutorial **step by step!**
+- exchange the `uavRst` wrapper functions for setting up a `lidr` catalog by the original instructions below.

-## Creating a Canopy Height Model (CHM) Part 2
+## Creating a Canopy Height Model (CHM) reloaded

 After successful application of the tutorial we will transfer it into a suitable script for our workflow.
 Please check the comments for better understanding and do it **step by step!** again.
 Please note that the following script is meant to be an basic example how:
 - to organize scripts in common